What makes Palm Beach a unique affordable luxury travel destination?

-Balmy ocean breezes, world class shopping, fine dining galore, interesting people watching, exclusive hotels and a European village vibe is what makes Palm Beach a unique luxury destination.
+Balmy ocean breezes, world class shopping, fine dining galore, interesting people watching, exclusive hotels and a European village vibe are just some of the characteristics that make Palm Beach such a desirable travel destination.
 Since the early 1900's this tropical paradise has been the winter destination for America's East coast elite.
 Henry Flagler, the visionary developer, set the tone for this fabled spot with the building of the legendary Royal Poincianna Hotel and his opulent mega-mansion.
 For the last one hundred years, this sixteen-mile long island has been one of America's top destinations for the rich and famous.
 With this cache brings the best of everything, making Palm Beach the perfect place for a four-day solo retreat.

 I've visited Palm Beach every April for the last five years, each trip a few days long.
 These repeated trips have allowed me to dig deep into what is so special about this place.
 Palm beach has a certain sense of style, friendly and interesting people, a non-touristy flavor, is easy to navigate, is full of lush tropical landscaping, and, in my opinion, is one of the safest places in America.

-FRIDAY: I'm up early and I like to walk several blocks to the Surf Side Diner on South County Road for a tasty organic breakfast of eggs over medium easy, salad, wheat toast and strong coffee.
-Solos, couples and families frequent this popular breakfast establishment with newspapers and big screen TVs to keep you informed on the latest news.
+I'm up early and I like to walk several blocks to the Surf Side Diner on South County Road for a tasty organic breakfast of eggs over medium easy, salad, wheat toast and strong coffee.
+Solos, couples and families frequent this popular breakfast place with a classic, casual and laid-back diner atmosphere.

 My Saturday mornings are usually saved for some type of cultural activity.
 On my last trip I visited the Flagler Museum for the first time.
 This beautifully preserved historic mansion is a must see on any trip to Palm Beach.
 The opulent interiors are exquisite and the scale of this mansion's grandeur make it hard to believe it was built in the early 1900's.
 Also, you can view Henry Flagler's personal rail car which is also interesting.
 For lunch this last visit, I tried Bricktops, a new favorite dining spot on County Road.
 Delicious and light cuisine is what you'll experience eating here.